stangerup-cloud/stangerup-cloud-docs/docs/getting-started/system-status.md

 sidebar_position: 2
 ---

-# Status Page
+# System Status

-The [Status Page](https://status.stangerup.cloud) provides you with uptime statistics and an overview of the infrastructure surrounding Stangerup Cloud.
+The [System Status](https://status.stangerup.cloud) provides you with uptime statistics and an overview of the infrastructure surrounding Stangerup Cloud.
 This includes server locations in both the EU and the US.

 :::warning